Blood markers may help predict seizures before they happen

 “New technologies to remove the unpredictability of uncontrolled seizures for people with epilepsy are a very real possibility,” said David Henshall, a professor at RCSI.

 The researchers hope to develop a test prototype, similar to a blood sugar monitor that can potentially predict when a seizure might occur.
-(AGENCIES)
+(PTI)

 Editorial